replayableio/cli/README.md

   -h, --help            display help for command

 Commands:
-  create [options]  Create a clip and output the resulting url or markdown.
+  auth <api-key>    Authenticate the dashcam desktop using a team's apiKey create [options]  Create a clip and output the resulting url or markdown.
 Will launch desktop app for local editing before publishing. record [options]  Start a recording terminal to be included in your dashcam video recording pipe              Pipe command output to dashcam to be included in recorded video track [options]  Add a logs config to Dashcam start             Start instant replay recording on dashcam help [command]    display help for command
 ```

 ## Table of contents